-Memory improves for older adults using computerized brain-fitness programJune 25th, 2013 in Psychology & Psychiatry /
+Memory improves for older adults using computerized brain-fitness programJune 25, 2013 in Medicine & Health / Psychology & Psychiatry

 UCLA researchers have found that older adults who regularly used a brain-fitness program on a computer demonstrated significantly improved memory and language skills.